ysun98/Contributions/CONTRIBUTING.md

 7. Click `Add webhook`.

+8. The page will be updated to include a link to the web hook.
+Click on the link.
+A 'Recent Deliveries' area should contain a single request.
+Click on the Request and view the "Response" tab.
+There should be a green `200` response code, with body `ping received, Bioconductor/Contributions webhook ok`.

 Subsequent pushes to the default `master` branch of your repository will now trigger builds (only if the package version has been bumped), and the build reports will be